Jemele Hill: What Joe Biden Said About Black Voters 'Was Accurate'

 Former ESPN sports commentator and current Atlantic writer Jemele Hill, jumped to Twitter Friday to defend Democrat presidential candidate Joe Biden’s contention that if you’re confused about who to vote for, “you ain’t black.”

-Hill was incensed over the shock many white experienced when they heard Biden say that black people are not allowed to be black unless they intend to vote for him in November.
-The former vice president made the comments on Friday on the Breakfast Club radio broadcast co-hosted by rapper Charlamagne tha God.
+Hill was incensed over the shock many whites experienced when they heard Biden say that black people are not black unless they intend to vote for him in November.
+The former vice president made the comments on Friday on the Breakfast Club radio broadcast cohosted by rapper Charlamagne tha God.

-“If you have a problem figuring out whether you’re for me or Trump, then you ain’t black,” Biden told Charlamagne after the radio host said: “It’s a long way until November, we’ve got more questions.”
+“If you have a problem figuring out whether you’re for me or Trump, then you ain’t black,” Biden told Charlamagne after the radio host said, “It’s a long way until November; we’ve got more questions.”

-After the Internet erupted with condemnation for Biden’s comments, Hill jump into the controversy to defend Biden.
+After the Internet erupted with condemnation for Biden’s comments, Hill jumped into the controversy to defend Biden.

 Initially, Hill insisted that white people have no place to condemn Biden’s comments.